pts/dosmc/README.txt

 * int main(void) { ... }.
 Return exit code (0 means success).
   Command-line arguments are not parsed or passed.
 * int main(int argc, char **argv) { ... }.
 Return exit code (0 means success).
-  Command-line arguments are currently stubbed (argc=0, argv=NULL), will be parsed and passed in the future.
   DOS supports a command-line up to 127 bytes (excluding argv[0], the program name).
-When parsing this, the dosmc C library splits on spaces and tab, except if the entire argument is double-quoted ("); it passes backslashes as is.
+When parsing this, the dosmc C library splits on spaces and tab, ignoring quotes and backslashes.

 Global variables without initial value (e.g. `int myvar;') (in segment _BSS) are auto-initialized to 0, stack isn't initialized.